How to deal with suicidal thoughts

 Be prepared that the person you’re telling might have an emotional reaction.
 You should also be aware that they won’t be able to keep this a secret – they will be concerned for your safety so will probably seek support.

-If you don’t feel comfortable telling someone close to you, you can talk to your doctor, a teacher or speak to our team.
+If you don’t feel comfortable telling someone close to you, you can talk to your doctor (who can refer you to a mental health professional), a teacher or speak to our team.

 My friend is having suicidal thoughts, how can I help them?